gabrielecanepa/ajax-dictionary-search/README.md

 cd ajax-dictionary-search
 rm -rf .git
 yarn install
-stt # Open this folder in Sublime Text
 ```

 Make sure you have `./node_modules/.bin` in your `$PATH`.
 This way you can run this: